lyssieth/replugged-nix-flake/README.md

 It's based on the work of [LunNova/replugged-nix-flake](https://github.com/LunNova/replugged-nix-flake), but working with the current (as of 03-2024) iteration of Replugged.

+## -- NOTE --

+Currently, the version of [`pnpm2nix`](https://github.com/wrvsrx/pnpm2nix-nzbr/tree/adapt-to-v9) used by default in this repo doesn't function.

+I believe that combining that version with [this version by aumetra](https://github.com/aumetra/pnpm2nix-nzbr) would theoretically fix it.

+However, I haven't had a chance to do so.

 ## Updates

 I'll keep this updated as I need it, but if you want an update either submit an Issue or a PR.